leolion3/University_Stuff/Etc in der Freizeit/Python/Network Tool/readme.txt

 tool.py -t Host_IP_Adress -p Port

-Where the target is the Host's ip adress and the port the above port
+Where the target is the Host's ip address and the port the above port

 Using these commands will give the host computer a shell